Recurrent Inference Machine for Medical Image Registration: Experiments

 \subsection{Experimental Settings}

 We here summarize the main experiments for evaluation and further ablation experiments for RIIR.
 For all experiments, the main workflow is to register the image series $I$ of length $N$ in a pairwise manner: that is, we first choose a template $I_\text{fix}$, and then perform $N$ registrations.
-When $N = 2$, the registration process simplifies to straightforward pairwise registration, as is the situation for \textbf{OASIS}.
+When $N = 2$, the registration process simplifies to straightforward pairwise registration.

 \textbf{Experiment 1: Comparison Study with Varying Data Availability}